OpenVPN/openvpn3-linux/docs/dbus/dbus-service-net.openvpn.v3.netcfg.md

 |-----------|---------------------|--------------|--------------------------------------------------------------------------|
 | In        | key_slot            | unsigned int | key slot (OVPN_KEY_SLOT_PRIMARY or OVPN_KEY_SLOT_SECONDARY)              |
 | In        | key_config          | string       | base64-encoded DcoKeyConfig object                                          |

+### Method: `net.openvpn.v3.netcfg.SwapKeys`

+Swaps the primary and secondary encryption keys used by the data channel for the tunneled network traffic.
+This call triggers the DCO kernel module to perform this swap in kernel memory.
+This is used to rotate and add new symmetric encryption keys during the lifetime of a VPN session.
+See the OpenVPN documentation related to key renegotiation options for more details.

 [^1]: Unix file descriptors that are passed are not in the D-Bus method signature.